The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Explicit basins of attraction of the global minimizers

 While trivial in finite dimension, the last assumption must be considered carefully in infinite dimension (see Section~\ref{sec:application}).
 We now have sufficient tools to define the RIP.

 \begin{definition}[RIP] The operator $A$ has the RIP on $\sS(\Sigma)$ with respect to $\|\cdot\|_\sH$ with constant $\RIPcst$ if for all $x \in \sS(\Sigma)$

 \end{definition}

 The RIP is very useful for the qualitative study of inverse imaging problems: measurement operators $A$ are chosen such that the RIP constant $\RIPcst$ improves (i.e. decreases) when the number of measurements increases.
-In many compressed sensing examples, it can be guaranteed that appropriately chosen random operators $A$ have the RIP with high probability as long as $m \geq O(d\text{polylog}(d))$ (the number of measurements is of the order of the intrinsic dimension $d$ of $\Sigma$).
-Thanks to Assumption~\ref{assum:k_norm}, we can extend the RIP to $\overline{\sS(\Sigma)}$ which contains the directional derivatives of $\phi$.
+In many compressed sensing examples, it can be guaranteed that appropriately chosen random operators $A$ have the RIP with high probability as long as $m \geq O(d\text{polylog}(d))$, i.e. the number of measurements is of the order of the intrinsic dimension $d$ of $\Sigma$, with a dependency on the dimension of $\sH$ (or the choice of $\|\cdot\|_\sH$ in infinite dimension) in $log$ factors.
+Thanks to the compatibility assumption~\ref{assum:k_norm}, we can extend the RIP to $\overline{\sS(\Sigma)}$ which contains the directional derivatives of $\phi$.